m-lamonaca/programming-notes/Android/MapsActivity.md

         mMap.setOnInfoWindowClickListener(this)

-        // Add a marker and move the camera val location = LatLng(-34.0, 151.0)  // set loaction with latitude and longitude mMap.addMarker(MarkerOptions().position(location).title("Marker in ..."))  // ad the marker to the map with a name and position
+        // Add a marker and move the camera val location = LatLng(-34.0, 151.0)  // set location with latitude and longitude mMap.addMarker(MarkerOptions().position(location).title("Marker in ..."))  // ad the marker to the map with a name and position

         mMap.moveCamera(CameraUpdateFactory.newLatLng(location))  // move camera to the marker